FelixdelasPozas/SimpleHasher/readme.md

 ![maindialog](https://user-images.githubusercontent.com/12167134/56167612-ecaf5900-5fd8-11e9-9a3f-f90cf26c8b86.jpg)

-When checking hash files passed as a parameter the green means success (hashes match), red indicates errors (hashes don't match) and yellow indicates that the files were not found (so hashes can't be checked).
+When checking hash files passed as a parameter (or dropped from the explorer) the green means success (hashes match), red indicates errors (hashes don't match) and yellow indicates that the files were not found (so hashes can't be checked).

 ![hashcheck](https://cloud.githubusercontent.com/assets/12167134/15993541/772701cc-30e9-11e6-9dee-b5a288412e1b.jpg)